nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Removes the tags from the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.

+Constraints:
 * At least one of the prefixes must be provided.
 * If a prefix is used, the input after must not be blank.
 * All inputs for tags provided must be an exact match to existing tags.

-Examples:
+* `INDEX` provided has to be on the currently shown contact list.

+Example:
 * `removetag 1 i/abc-company m/CS2100 m/CS2030S`<br>
-  Removes the internship company and 2 modules tags from the 1st person in the currently shown contact list.
+Removes the internship company tag and the 2 modules tags from the 1st person in the currently shown contact list.

+<div markdown="span" class="alert alert-warning">:x: **Invalid Examples:**
-* `removetag 1 i/ m/`<br>
+* `removetag 1 i/ m/`
-  This is an invalid command because there is no input given after a prefix is used.
+Not allowed as there is no input given after a prefix is used.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If the existing education tags for person 1 contains "computer science", `removetag 1 edu/computer` would not lead to the removal of `computer science` from person 1 because it's not an exact match.
+* `removetag 1 edu/computer` while person 1 has an education tag with `computer science` Not allowed as it is not an exact match.
 </div>

 #### Finding persons: `find`